 Blue light is a fundamental and biologically necessary portion of the light spectrum, the specific type of light that innervates our circadian rhythm and the resulting cascade of biological processes that keeps our bodies running in good health.

 So, while "artificial" blue light from screens and other electronics isn't the greatest idea (especially at night), blue light is present naturally in sunlight during the morning and daytime hours.
-It's a necessary ingredient in maintaining good health.
+It's a necessary ingredient in the recipe for good health.

-Blue light is necessary, just not at night, and it probably is not the best idea to get it from an LED source: it's stimulating and prevents our bodies from winding down for a night of deep and restorative rest.
+In other words: blue light is necessary, just not at night: it's stimulating and prevents our bodies from winding down for a night of deep and restorative rest.

-What are the best light light bulbs for health?
+What are the best light bulbs for health?

 Just like anything else concerning best health - think natural foods sans additives, preservatives, and other ingredients our biology doesn't understand or have use for - the best light bulb for your health is the analog type, the one that best mimics light from our natural source, the sun.

-Just as the sun radiates heat, producing the visible light spectrum we can see, an incandescent light bulb does much the same thing.
+Just as the sun radiates heat, producing the visible light spectrum we can see, an incandescent (and its brighter counterpart, the halogen incandescent) light bulb does much the same thing.

 An electrical current heats the base of an incandescent light bulb, which produces heat and visible light when conducted through the filament housed inside.

-Is a full spectrum bulb necessary for good health?
+Is a full spectrum daylight bulb necessary for good health?

-Unless you're using full spectrum bulbs with a 5500-6500K color temperature in the morning and daytime to stimulate alertness, you don't necessarily need these types of bulbs throughout the day for optimal health.
+Apart from using full spectrum bulbs with a 5000-6500K color temperature in the morning and daytime to stimulate alertness, you don't necessarily need these types of bulbs throughout the day for optimal health.
 Also, be aware of the light technology: any light bulb in this higher, cooler color temperature range is most likely either LED or fluorescent.

 So, while we absolutely suggest using a light therapy box or full spectrum daylight fluorescents during morning and daytime to increase energy and keep circadian rhythms in sync, please be sure to note the quality.
 Look for bulbs with a high CRI from a reputable manufacturer.